Scientific Cases

 [7] Calar Alto high-Resolution search for M dwarfs with Exoearths with Near-infrared and optical Échelle Spectrographs https://carmenes.caha.es/

-[8] Google loon http://www.google.com/loon/
+[8] Google loon https://www.google.com/loon/